ayebear/config-file/README.md

   * Arrays ({element1, element2, element3})
     * See Arrays description for more details.
 * Comments and sections are also supported.
+* Extra whitespace is ignored around mostly everything.
+  * New lines still have meaning though.

 Features (class)
 ----------------